 The department and its huge parking lot, 2006.

-But news is lately that the department wants to get out of this building.
-In fact, they want to demolish the building, which they state needs $4million in repairs.
-Per the Herald, "officials felt it would be more economically savvy to sell the property on which the building stands to private developers".
-They'll then spend $35 to $40 million on a new headquarters and 2 precinct stations.
+But less than twenty years later, the department indicated it wanted out, suggesting demolition would be better for a building they state needed $4 million in repairs.
+Per the Herald, "officials felt it would be more economically savvy to sell the property on which the building stands to private developers."
+They'd then spend $35 to $40 million on a new headquarters and 2 precinct stations.

 I tend to think that the building is kind of cool - it's the kind of thing I'm wary about tearing down; as modernism goes, this isn't bad.
 I especially find the retaining wall interesting, which is made out of granite blocks.

 What I'd be really happy to get rid of, and see private infill development on, is the parking lot.
 The building and immediate surround takes up ~ 0.75 acres, but the whole block is 4.1 acres.
 3.35 acres of surface parking seems just a bit excessive to me for downtown.

 This neighborhood could use some infill development on this lot - you could put a lot of mixed-use residential/office/retail development on 3 or 4 acres.
 The current void in this block exacerbates the division between the west side neighborhoods and downtown caused by the Durham Freeway.